Diffuse Supernova Neutrino Background Search at Super-Kamiokande: DSNB Model-independent Analysis

 The observed data and expected background spectra are shown in Fig.~\ref{fig:finalspectrumwide}.
 The corresponding p-values are calculated for each energy bin by performing pseudo experiments as follows.
 We vary the number of expected background events randomly based on Gaussian distributions with their widths being the 1$\sigma$ systematic uncertainties from each background source.
 We then calculate p-values from the resulting distributions and the observed number of events in each bin, as shown in Table~\ref{tab:srn_modelindep_limit}.
 Here the most significant bins are found to be at 2$\sigma$ level.
 We therefore conclude that no significant excess is observed in the data over the background prediction in any energy bin, and place upper limits on the extraterrestrial $\bar{\nu}_e$ flux using the pseudo experiments above.
 Here we obtain the 90\% C.L. upper bound on the number of signal ($N_{90}^{\rm limit}$) as an excess of the observation over the background expectation, by varying the number of observed events in each energy bin by their statistical uncertainties as well as varying the number of expected background events by their systematic uncertainties from each source.
 The 90\% C.L. upper limit on the $\bar{\nu}_e$ flux is then calculated as:

 where $t$ is the operational livetime [sec], $N_p$ is the number of free protons in the SK's FV, $\bar{\sigma}_{\rm IBD}$ is the IBD cross section [${\rm 10^{-41}~cm^2}$] at a mean neutrino energy in the corresponding region ($\bar{E}_{\nu}$), and $\epsilon_{\rm sig}$ is the signal efficiency.
 Note that the neutrino energy is obtained as $E_{\nu} = E_{\rm rec} + 1.8$~MeV in IBD.
 For the expected sensitivity, the same procedure is applied while the number of observed event is replaced with the number of nominal background prediction.
 Here statistical uncertainties on the backgrounds are considered instead.
 The expected sensitivities and observed upper limits from this work are summarized in Table~\ref{tab:srn_modelindep_limit}.
 These results are also compared with the previously published results and theoretical predictions in Fig.~\ref{fig:srn_modelindep_limit}.
 Note that the SK-I,II,III limits presented in this figure have been obtained using a different methodology, more similar to the one used for the spectral analysis in Section~\ref{sec:spectral}.
 In addition, the SK-I,II,III analysis not only used a higher energy threshold but also did not involve neutron tagging~\cite{bib:hzhang,bib:sksrn123}.
 Hence, we do not combine the SK-IV result with the SK-I,II,III one for the model-independent differential limit.
-The sensitivities obtained with this analysis are the world's tightest over the search region~\footnote{The latest DSNB search result from KamLAND~\cite{bib:kamlandsrnnew}, while still unpublished, serves tighter or comparable limits below $E_{\nu}=13.3$~MeV.}.
+The sensitivities obtained with this analysis are the world's tightest above neutrino energies of 11.3~MeV.
 The current limit disfavors the Totani$+$95 model~\cite{bib:totani95} and the most optimistic predictions of the Kaplinghat$+$00 model~\cite{bib:kaplinghat00}, and is reaching close to several other model predictions.
 Due to not only a higher exposure but also higher cut efficiencies and more precise background estimation, this new analysis considerably improves on the previous SK-IV DSNB model-independent search~\cite{bib:hzhang}.